Domestic Relations Mediation Frequently Asked Questions

 I live far away, I don’t have the ability to travel to the mediator’s office for multiple appointments..

-Parties who live more than 25 miles outside the county may appear by phone or Skype.
+Parties who live more than 25 miles outside the county may appear by phone or Skype in most circumstances.
 Please let our scheduler know your situation.
+When appearing by phone, participants may not place the mediator on speaker phone.
+Third parties are not allowed to listen in on a conference call.

 A restraining order or “no contact” order was issued by a judge in one or more of my cases that involve the other person, how can we mediate?